aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_addlimitbinarydeviationrow.rst

 =========================================

-The procedure :aimms:func:`GMP::Instance::AddLimitBinaryDeviationRow` adds a row to a GMP that sets a limit on the number of binary columns, from a given set of variables, whose solution value is allowed to change from the solution value in a given solution.
+The procedure :aimms:func:`GMP::Instance::AddLimitBinaryDeviationRow` adds a row to a GMP that sets a limit on the number of binary columns, from a given set of variables, of which the solution value is allowed to vary.

+A scenario in which the procedure could be used is the following.
+Imagine you have created a production plan based on optimizing some mathematical program and that something unexpected happened that (partly) ruined the plan.
+You now have to re-optimize the mathematical program, with some changes, but would like the solution of the new optimization to be close to the previous one.

 .. code-block:: aimms